madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 <p>
   A good splitting point for this dataset is a state which contains several municipalities.
 So let's get the crew do that.
-We'll use the analised data to generate a values configuration for the colours of the heatmap.
+We'll use the analysed data to generate a values configuration for the colours of the heatmap.
 </p>